colinchang2019/learning_earthquakes/README.md

 ## Note:
 The file is limited within 25Mb by github.
-If needed, one can contact the author for result (model file in pth) and train and test data.
+If needed, one can contact the author for result (model file in pth) and train and test data.The trainedn model in pth format file can be obtained: https://pan.baidu.com/s/1eOyaOikQLBcSVAQ0jsu9ig with password 1234.